Take a joyride with me through South Pas... and marvel at all the vintage cars.

 Take a joyride with me in the video above, and drool over some of my favorite shots of the vintage rides I've spotted in South Pas.

-Want to leave a comment?
+Want to leave a message?
 Head over to the Glimpses of South Pasadena Community Forum to start a conversation!
+You can always access it in the Community tab at the top of the blog.

 Be sure to follow Glimpses on Instagram and Twitter for your daily dose of South Pas photos!